 Laozi said: “The Way is boundless, so nature is boundless, so the world is boundless, and so I am boundless.”

-This saying, which refers to the life value of mankind, inspires me more than any other.
+This saying, which refers to life values of mankind, inspires me more than any other.
 It’s easy to understand that nature and the world are endless.
-The Way (or Tao) is the root of all things, and is therefore gigantic.
-But our bodies are even smaller than those of horses and cattle, so how can Laozi say we are boundless?
+The Way (or Tao) is the root of all things, so it is therefore gigantic.
+But with a body even smaller than that of a horse or a cow, how can Laozi say we are boundless?

-Therefore, if one attains enlightenment, can’t all the world’s tiny graces, resentments, benefits, harms, successes, and failures be taken lightly?
+Therefore, if you attain enlightenment, can’t all the world’s tiny graces, resentments, benefits, harms, successes, and failures be taken lightly?